joaoalbertocsjunior/react-s/README.md

 This project envisions a future where data-bound and ready-to-consume components can be fetched directly from apis or be sent and consumed over url params or body requests using a more interchangeable structure.

-## Why should i use json instead of xml or jsx
+## The benefits of using json over xml or jsx

 - JSON is easy to read.
 - JSON is easy to parse.